ajarmst/CMPE2150/Notes/Notes.6.ElectromechanicalRelays.md

 Relays effectively use an electromagnet to actuate a mechanical switch.
 Just as in the SCR, this allows us to use one circuit to control the behaviour of another circuit without needing a direct electrical connection.
-In its simplest form, relay is simply an electromagnet that bends a thin piece of metal---or moves a sprung lever---to make an electrical contact between two metal pieces, thus making a connection.
+In its simplest form, a relay is simply an electromagnet that bends a thin piece of metal---or moves a sprung lever---to make an electrical contact between two metal pieces, thus making a connection.

 [Electromechanical Relay (Source: )](images/relay.png)